ledlight33/atlas-interactive-matrix/README.md

 # Live Demo

-**🔴 [Click here](https://ledlight33.github.io/atlas-interactive-matrix/)** · For an interactive visualization of the MITRE ATLAS™ framework with AI-powered attack simulation.
+**🔴 [Click here](https://ledlight33.github.io/atlas-interactive-matrix/)** · For an interactive visualization of the MITRE ATLAS™ framework with AI-powered attack simulation. ( Go FullScreen for better experience)

 ## Features